tnebooks/12th-chemistry/content.en/docs/surface-chemistry/_index.md

 i.
 Increase in the surface area of metals and metal oxides by reducing the particle size increases acting of the catalyst and hence the rate of the reaction.

 ![](6.png)

-**Figure 10.4 Finely divided catalyst is more effective due to increase in the number of active centres.**

 ii.
 The action of catalytic poison occurs when the poison blocks the active centres of the catalyst.